rohan843/CTFs/picoCTF_237_WPA-ing_Out/README.md

 ---

 I have found that `WPA-PSK`, which is used by WPA2 is a passkey that is used to secure communications.
 It makes sense to believe that this might be the passkey we are looking for.

+---

+I took a look at the hints, and also an online article that pointed me to a tool called `aircrack-ng` which might be helpful.